opitt/dataheroafterwork/git/git_commands.md

 git init
 ```
 your project directory contains
-- working tree: location on your computer that contains the directories and files **of a single commit**
+- *working tree*: location on your computer that contains the directories and files **of a single commit**
-- staging area: (index) changed files planned to be included in the next commit
+- *staging area*: (index) changed files planned to be included in the next commit
-- local repository: all commits of the project on the computer
+- *local repository*: all commits of the project on the computer

 ### clone a remote repository
 Create a local copy (project) inside the current directory (and keep in synch with remote repo)
 ```
-git clone \<url\>
+git clone <url>
 ```

 ### configure your user name and email for comitting changes